vinarmani/truf-node/README.md

 ## System Contract

-System Contract is a contract that stores the accepted streams by TSN Gov. It also serves as an entry point for queries.
+System Contract is a contract that stores the accepted streams by TN Gov. It also serves as an entry point for queries.
 It also serves as an entry point for queries.
 Currently for development purposes, private key 001 will be used to interact with the system contract.
 It still needs to be updated to use the correct private key.